sjagata/knowledgeCorner/Java/multithreadingInterviewQ.md

 ### Explain different ways of creating a thread?

+#### Defining, Instantiating, and Starting Threads

+* Threads can be created by **extending Thread and overriding the public void run() method.**
+* Thread objects can also be created **by calling the Thread constructor that takes a Runnable argument.
+The Runnable object is said to be the target of the thread.**
+* You can call **start()** on a Thread object only once.
+If start() is called more than once on a Thread object, it will throw a **RuntimeException**.
+* It is legal to create many Thread objects using the same Runnable object as the target.
+* When a Thread object is created, it does not become a thread of executionuntil its start() method is invoked.
+When a Thread object exists but hasn't been started, it is in the new state and is not considered alive.

 Threads can be used by either :
 * Extending the Thread class
 * Implementing the Runnable interface.